 We will implement a STEM (Robotics) program in your school and or university, this includes creating a team that will represent your school and or university in competitive competition tournaments around the world.
 We will provide the instructors, mentors, robotics equipment, books and curriculum for the class.

 Our Robotics classes are apart of the STEM program (Science Technology Engineering & Math) which uses fun, hands-on projects to get your child’s creativty and imaginary juices flowing and ready to run wild.
 Your child will learn how to build and program robots as well as learning how to code using an easy to use software designed for teaching students programming — all while making friends, developing new skills and having a great time with STEM.
-For many kids, students and young adults find robotics classes are the highlight of their week.
+Many students find our robotics classes are the highlight of their week.

 We have several robotics programs available to fully engage and challenge students to be aspiring engineer, computer programmer or scientist.
 First timer?
 No problem!
 Our instructors and mentors will welcome your child with open arms.
 He or she can jump into Robotics without having any prior experience.